Jayda Esplund, PharmD, 2023

 Katherine Taylor, PharmD, 2022

 When making my residency decision, I knew that a program at a large academic medical center would provide access to the most diverse rotational experiences available and in turn, help me become a great clinical pharmacist.
 While these experiences were at the top of my professional considerations, I also wanted a community and network that would help me grow not just as a pharmacist, but, through support and mentorship, as a person.
 Throughout the interview process, it became abundantly clear that while publications, academic success, and challenging rotations are important, it is equally important to be a pharmacist with character.
 The goal at Wake Forest Baptist isn’t just to develop the pharmacist, but to also develop the person.
 Since beginning the program, I have both witnessed and thrived within Wake Forest Baptist’s community environment.
 For example, pharmacists are welcomed as part of the medical teams and medical residents ask countless questions as they navigate being a new physician.
 Additionally, attending physicians always encourage pharmacy’s participation and respect our recommendations.
 Finally, pharmacy preceptors challenge you by fostering autonomy with an appropriate level of support.
-For me, Wake Forest Baptist is the perfect learning environment, and I can’t wait to see what the rest of the year will bring.
+For me, Wake Forest Baptist is the perfect learning environment.

 Brooke Brown, PharmD, 2021